git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 *[Emails/Mobile notifications with the extra steps that company did to help customer during the COVID crisis]*

 ### Translating the Business Requirement into a Technical Design
-The entire process of providing that better customer experience can be achieved using TIBCO Cloud Integration Capabilities in 4 steps
+The entire process of providing that better customer experience can be achieved using TIBCO Cloud Integration Capabilities in 4 steps.
-1) Understanding and defining the inputs from Customer and figuring out the responses to Customer.
+1) Understanding and Defining the inputs from Customer and figuring out the Responses to Customer.
 *[API Specs, Creating mock apps from API Specs]*
 2) Building a new microservice using the API Spec to intelligently decide if customer qualifies for an **automated** exception.
 *[API Led Integrations from a web browser using visual,drag-drop features]*